 Paramhansa Yogananda often said to Swami Kriyananda, “You have a great work to do,” and gave him specific directions—about both the future of Yogananda’s mission and the path of Swami Kriyananda’s own spiritual service.
 This page delves into that story, and into Swami Kriyananda’s responsibilities with Self-Realization Fellowship (SRF), both before and after Paramhansa Yogananda’s passing until Kriyananda’s separation from SRF in 1962.

-A more detailed account can be found in Swami Kriyananda’s book Go On Alone: A Struggle Between Personal Integrity and the Demand for Conformity.
+A more detailed account can be found in Swami Kriyananda’s book Go On Alone: A Struggle Between Personal Integrity and Group Conformity.

 “You’d Better Learn to Like It. . . .
 That Is What You Will Have to Do” (1948–1952)